UV and ozone

 The UV index (UVI) is a standard measurement of erythemal (sun-burn causing) UV intensity that gives a more objective measure than the old “time to burn” (which cannot account for skin tone).
 The scale is open-ended, but a UVI of greater than 10 is extreme and a UVI of less than 3 is low.
 For clear skies, the UVI depends mainly on the sun elevation angle and the ozone amount - see the UVI versus Sun Angle and Ozone Amount graph below.

 UVI versus Sun Angle and Ozone Amount (PDF 16 KB)

 The UVI also depends on cloud cover, sun-earth separation, altitude, pollution, and surface reflections (e.g., snow cover).
 The highest values in the world occur in the tropics at high altitudes, where the UVI can exceed 25.
 The geographical and seasonal variation in peak UVI for New Zealand can be viewed below.
 In the NZ winter, the UVI rarely exceeds 3.
 Because of differences in ozone, sun-earth separation and pollution, the peak UVI in NZ is approximately 40% greater than at comparable latitudes in the Northern Hemisphere.

-Graphs showing predicted and measured UV Index at several sites in New Zealand at which data from UV monitors maintained by NIWA are updated at 15 minute intervals.
-Model predictions including forecast cloud effects are included.
+View graphs showing today's predicted and measured UVI at several sites in New Zealand.
+The measurements, which are from UV monitors maintained by NIWA, are updated at 15 minute intervals.
+The model predictions include forecast cloud effects.